MishaVyb/weather-collector/README.md

     ```sh
     $ python3 manage.py init_cites
     ```
     By default cites will be appended to already handled ones.
-If you want to override existing, use `--override` flag.
-It will delete all already existing records in city table before.
+If you want to track only that new list of cities, use `--override` flag.
+It seting all existing cities at database not to be tracking for weather collecting anymore.
     ```sh
     $ python3 manage.py init_cites --override
+    ```
+    Or re-init and run collecting in one line.
+    ```sh
+    $ python3 manage.py collect --initial --override
     ```

 3. Get weather report.